 The resin is pushed in from the left and eventually overflows out through to the right, hopefully taking most of the air with it.
 Any air left in the mold will create a void in the finished part.
 Note that without the bottom-most runner, there would be no way to get resin into the bottom legs of the part since air would be trapped in there.
 There are certainly better ways to approach this part but this was easy and I was in a hurry to get started.

 Machining the Molds

 Machining these molds is easy.
 I exported an STL file from SolidWorks into MeshCAM to make a toolpath.
-Some users have found the SolidWorks STL export options confusing so I’ve put up a SolidWorks CAM page to show that process in more detail.

 Using relatively small endmills, a .04″ endmill and a .035 ballmill, machining each half took about 3 hours from 5/16″ Delrin sheet.
 I could probably have pushed the feedrates a bit more but those little endmills are delicate and costly.
 If you’ve never worked with it before, Delrin machines beautifully without melting and building up on the tool like ABS or other plastics.
 It is by far my favorite plastic to machine.

 I machined a total of 4 pieces so I have 2 complete molds.

 Brass dowel pins, .125″ in diameter, are inserted into the holes in either side of the mold to hold the two halves in alignment.